yabellini/SitioAcademico/content/courses/interactive_tutorials_intro/index.md

 Our materials are available for free under this [license](https://creativecommons.org/licenses/by/4.0/deed.es).
 You can reuse or edit any material that appears here, the only thing we ask in return is that when you reuse our materials you include a reference to this website.

-> This course was developed for MetaDocencia.
+> Some part of this course were developed for MetaDocencia.
 (2021 - 2022)